Arghyahub/Blue-Rooms/README.md

 # Things to do

+- [ ] Fast data display complete
-- [ ] Handle Chat open in Group.tsx and atom
+- [ ] Fix Name error and prop propagation